-Endocrine sensitivity is characterized as patients newly diagnosed with metastatic breast cancer (MBC) or who experienced a relapse one year or more after completing adjuvant hormonal therapy (HT).
+Endocrine sensitivity is characterized as patients newly diagnosed with MBC or who experienced a relapse one year or more after completing adjuvant HT.
 On the other hand, endocrine-resistant patients are those who experienced a relapse while on adjuvant HT, with those relapsing within the first 2 years being classified as primary endocrine-resistant, and those relapsing after 2 years from adjuvant HT being classified as secondary endocrine-resistant.
-In the case of a metastatic setting, while on HT, progressive disease (PD) within the first 6 months was considered primary endocrine-resistant. and secondary endocrine-resistant PD was considered to be present when the PD $\geq$ 6 months.
+In the case of a metastatic setting, while on HT, progressive disease (PD) within the first 6 months was considered primary endocrine-resistant, and secondary endocrine-resistant PD was considered